 If you have not yet declared a major, but you are interested in pursuing the American Indian Studies minor, you are welcome to enroll in courses that will eventually apply toward the minor.
-These courses will apply to the minor (or major) requirements if you choose to declare the minor (or major).
+These courses will apply to the minor (or major) requirements if you choose to declare the minor (or major) in the future.

 To declare the minor, please meet with your adviser in your major to complete the paperwork.
 For more information, see the UW's policies on undergraduate minors.
 For help with course planning, timelining, and other advising concerns within the AIS minor, contact Kai Wise, AIS adviser, at email@example.com.